 Indigenous peoples in Cameroon

 Among Cameroon’s more than 17 million inhabitants, some communities self-identify as indigenous.
-These include the hunter/gatherer Pygmies, the nomadic Mbororo pastoralists and the Kirdi mountain communities.
+These include the hunter/gatherer Pygmies, the Mbororo pastoralists and the Kirdi mountain communities.

 Together the Pygmies represent around 0.4% of the total population of Cameroon.
 They can be further divided into three sub-groups, namely, around 4,000 Bagyeli or Bakola, more than 40,000 Baka and around 300 Bedzan.
 These communities live along the forested borders with Gabon, the Republic of Congo and the Central African Republic.